StarlaneStudios/vscode-comment-anchors/README.md

 * FIXME - An item that requires a bugfix
 * STUB - Used for generated default snippets
 * NOTE - An important note for a specific code section
-* REVIEW - An item that needs additional review
+* REVIEW - An item that requires additional review
 * SECTION - Used to define a region (See 'Hierarchical anchors')
+* LINK - Used to link to a file that can be opened within the editor (See 'Link Anchors')

+Of course you can add your own anchors as well!
 In order to make an anchor, simply place the tag name in a comment, with an additional anchor message behind it.
 The anchor will be automatically detected and added to the Anchor List in the activity sidebar.

 ![Preview](media/preview.gif)